Flying Bird Object Detection Algorithm in Surveillance Video Based on Motion Information: Experiment

 \subsection{Evaluation Metrics}

-In this paper, the widely used measures in object detection, precision (Prec), recall (Rec), and average precision (AP), are adopted to evaluate the proposed SMOD-BMI.
-More specifically, $\text{Prec}_{50}$, $\text{Rec}_{50}$, $\text{AP}_{50}$ (The subscript 50 means that the detection result is regarded as the True Positive when the IOU between the detection result and the ground truth is greater than or equal to 50\%.
-That is, the IOU threshold is set 50\% ), $\text{Prec}_{75}$, $\text{Rec}_{75}$, $\text{AP}_{75}$ (The subscript 75 has a similar meaning with the subscript 50), and AP (Average Precision averaged over multiple thresholds, IOU threshold is set from 50\% to 95\%, in intervals of 5\%) are adopted.
+In this paper, the widely used measures in object detection, average precision (AP), is adopted to evaluate the proposed FBOD-BMI.
+More specifically, $\text{AP}_{50}$ (The subscript 50 means that the detection result is regarded as the True Positive when the IOU between the detection result and the ground truth is greater than or equal to 50\%.
+That is, the IOU threshold is set 50\% ), $\text{AP}_{75}$ (The subscript 75 has a similar meaning with the subscript 50), and AP (Average Precision averaged over multiple thresholds, IOU threshold is set from 50\% to 95\%, in intervals of 5\%) are adopted.